Exploring the Tombs of the Kings in Paphos, Cyprus.

 Opening times:

-The Tombs of Kings is open all year round, and Cyprus experiences warm weather for most of the year, however, the reduction in sunshine hours means that there are reduced opening times in winter.
+The Tombs of Kings is open all year round, therefore, a very popular thing to do in Cyprus all year round, however, the reduction in sunshine hours means that there are reduced opening times in winter.

 Summer months: